UhhhAaron/SaladBind/README.md

 ### Miner Setup Guide

 If you don't know what miner, algorithm or pool to pick, we have a [handy guide](MINERS.md).

+## Compiling

+If you don't want to use our pre-compiled binaries you can compile SaladBind yourself.

+Prequisites:

+Node.js

+1. Clone the repository
+2. Open a terminal in the folder and run `npm install`
+3. Run `npm run compile` (This may display a warning, but it's safe to ignore it)
+4. Your complied binary will be in the `bin` folder